-Spain is diverse, with each region having its own traditions and cuisine.
+Spain is diverse, with each region being proud of its own traditions and cuisine.
 A land of wines and joy, of flamenco, dances and traditions.
-Spain always surprises those who visit it.
+Spain surprises all who visit.

 On top of its amazing and varied culture, and along with the warmth of its people, you will discover a country of contrasts, of alluring cities and incredible natural scenery.
 Travel to the centre of this bountiful peninsula to discover Castilian Spain.
-Unearth Northern Spain's magical locations that include amazing grasslands and green forests, watered by the Atlantic sea.
+Unearth Northern Spain's magical locations that include amazing grasslands and green forests, nourished by the Atlantic.

 Description of the area

 Madrid is a city passionate about life.
-Its visitors rapidly become addicted to the charm of the city.
+Its visitors immediately allured to the city's charms.
 The Spanish capital is a cosmopolitan city that blends modernity with a great cultural and artistic heritage.
 It is one of the financial, economic and cultural centres of the nation.

 Art and culture are prominent in Madrid.
-The capital has 73 museums, including the Prado Museum, one of the most important art galleries in the world; the Thyssen-Bornemisza Museum, with over 800 m2 of paintings, sculptures and tapestries and the Reina Sofía National Art Centre, dedicated to contemporary Spanish art, with works from Picasso, Joan Miró or Salvador Dalí, among others.
+The capital has 73 museums, including the Prado Museum, one of the most important art galleries in the world; the Thyssen-Bornemisza Museum, with 48 rooms and almost 1000 works of art offering a journey through the history of European painting from the 18th to 20th centuries; and the Reina Sofía National Art Centre, dedicated to contemporary Spanish art, with works from Picasso, Joan Miró and Salvador Dalí, among others.

 Madrid never sleeps.
-Another of its main attractions is its varied recreation opportunities.
-Enjoy its lively nightlife and the great atmosphere in bars, pubs, discos and flamenco clubs.
-Madrid is a living city where you can enjoy concerts, exhibitions, ballet, and a selected array of theatre productions.
+Another of its great attractions is its varied leisure offer, with something to please everyone.
+Enjoy the lively nightlife and great atmosphere of the capital's bars, pubs and nightclubs.
+Madrid is a living city where you can enjoy concerts, exhibitions, ballet and a select array of theatre productions.
 You will also be able to taste the best Spanish and international cuisine.

-Despite the fact that Madrid is not on the sea, its cooking abounds with traditional fish recipes, especially baked sea bream and cod.
-This is because of it being central and capital of the country, Madrid has always received the best fish from the Spanish coast.
+Despite the fact that Madrid is not near to the sea, its cuisine includes plenty traditional fish recipes, especially baked sea bream and cod.
+Because Madrid is central and is the country's capital, it has always received the best fish from the Spanish coasts.

 Traditional sweets include "Roscos del Santo" (Saint's sweetbread), which are eaten during the celebration of Saint Isidro, the city's patron saint.